calliope-project/calliope/doc/user/ref_advanced_func.rst

 Using ``tech_groups`` to group configuration
 --------------------------------------------

-In a large model, several very similar technologies may exist, for example, different kinds of PV technologies with slightly different cost data or with different potentials at different moodel locations.
+In a large model, several very similar technologies may exist, for example, different kinds of PV technologies with slightly different cost data or with different potentials at different model locations.

 To make it easier to specify closely related technologies, ``tech_groups`` can be used to specify configuration shared between multiple technologies.
 The technologies then give the ``tech_group`` as their parent, rather than one of the abstract base technologies.